 When you first start out, it’s essential to focus on learning sales skills.
 Indeed, you will develop:

 - The ability to persuade your prospects that you are the best person to help them.

 In this article, you’ll discover 7 keys to get new clients when you’re a freelancer.

-You’ll see, at the end we’ll reveal what you should use Waalaxy for to sign 5x more contracts in record time.
+You’ll see, at the end we’ll reveal why you should use Waalaxy to sign 5x more contracts in record time.

 Without further ado, let’s start with the first tip…

 If you already have a freelance business and are struggling to find clients, then don’t skip this part.
 It is crucial and can stop you from wasting valuable time.

 On the other hand, if you are just starting out, then this part is your first step.
 Defining a customer avatar is what I’m talking about 🧐

 First, let’s give you a definition.
 A customer avatar is the typical customer who is most likely to subscribe to your product and service offerings.

 This avatar should be defined as precisely as possible before you start your marketing actions.